 The Honda unit can power both the car and the energy requirements of the home at about 50% of the usual cost along with a 30% emissions reduction.

-California's Hydrogen Highway is another leading example of upgradation of hydrogen distribution system and infrastructure.
+California's Hydrogen Highway is another leading example of up-gradation of the hydrogen distribution systems and infrastructure.
 Many of the drawbacks relating to the hydrogen fuelling stations are being solved at a steady pace.

-Since fuel stations needs electricity to function, that itself causes carbon dioxide emissions.
-This is seen a hurdle to the popularity of hydrogen stations.
+Since fuel stations need electricity to function, that itself causes carbon dioxide emissions.
+This is seen as a hurdle to the popularity of hydrogen stations.
 However, many promoters are recommending the use of off-peak electricity or electricity from renewable sources as plausible solutions.